polkadot-developers/polkadot-docs/polkadot-protocol/introduction/glossary.md

 The winning authority can select a chain and submit a new block for it.

 Learn more about BABE by referring to its [official Web3 Foundation research document](https://research.web3.foundation/Polkadot/protocols/block-production/Babe).

-## Block

-A block is a single element of a blockchain that contains an ordered set of instructions—often in the form of transactions—that might result in a state change.

-Each block is identified by a [cryptographic digest](#cryptographic-primitives)—a hash—and includes a pointer back to the hash of its parent block.
-Every block has a [header](#header) and a body that contains the executed instructions that made it into the block within certain parameters.
-Blocks are most often visualized as a vertical stack with each block referencing its parent block until there are conflicts that must be resolved using a [fork-choice rule](/learn/consensus#fork-choice-rules) and an optional [finality](#finality) mechanism.

-## Block Height

-Because blocks are often visualized as a vertical stack, block height is used to describe the distance a specific block is away from the first block.
-The block height for any particular block in a blockchain indicates how many blocks preceded that block.

-Similarly, the terms _top_ or _tip_ are used to describe the most recently-added block in a chain.

-## Block Number

-Similar to block height, a block number is used to describe the distance a specific block is away from the first block.
-The block number for any particular block in a blockchain indicates how many blocks preceded that block.

-## Blockchain

-Describes a distributed network of computers that uses [cryptography](#cryptographic-primitives) to allow a group of participants to trustlessly come to [consensus](#consensus) on the [state](#state) of a system as it evolves over time.
-The computers that compose the blockchain network are called [nodes](#node).

 ## Byzantine Fault Tolerance (BFT)